mik-tf/tfcloud-marketplace/USAGE_GUIDE.md

    - Create a new Auth0 application (Regular Web Application)
    - Configure callback URLs, logout URLs, and web origins
    - Create an API with the required permissions
-   - Create roles and assign permissions
+   - Create the following roles in Auth0:
+     - `cloud-user`: For regular end users (can be assigned during signup)
+     - `cloud-provider`: For infrastructure providers (assigned after approval)
+     - `cloud-operator`: For marketplace administrators (manually assigned to trusted admins only)
+   - Assign appropriate permissions to each role

 2. **FaunaDB Setup**:
    - Create a new database